Growing Your Own Runner Beans

 Runner beans will tolerate part shade but prefer a position in full sun.
 They are susceptible to high winds due to their height.

-It doesn’t matter whether you are growing from seed or from plants bought from the nursery, the soil needs to be deeply dug with plenty of well rotted organic matter mixed into it, this will ensure that the soil can hold plenty of water which is critical for success.
+It doesn’t matter whether you are growing from seed or using plants bought from the nursery, the soil needs to be deeply dug with plenty of well-rotted organic matter mixed into it, this will ensure that the soil can hold plenty of water which is critical for success.

-If you wish to grow from seed please click here for more detailed information.
+If you wish to grow from seed please follow this link Sowing Runner Beans for more detailed information.

-If you have bought plants from the Nursery or have grown then indoors to get an early start wait until the chance of frost has passed before planting out.
-Using a trowel dig a hole the same size as the pot the plant is in, gently remove the plant from its pot and place in the hole, firming the soil around it.
+If you have bought plants from the Nursery or have grown then indoors to get an early start you need to wait until the chance of frost has passed before planting out.
+Using a trowel dig a hole the same size as the pot the plant is in, gently remove the plant from its pot and place it in the hole, firming the soil around it.

 Supporting Runner Beans

-Runner beans grow to about 2m (6 ft) high they are in need of support.
+Runner beans grow to about 2m (6 ft) high and they require support.
 The support system needs to provide a means by which the tendrils can pull the plant up.

 There are plenty of other alternatives; one of which is appropriate for a family garden, this is to attach mesh netting loosely to a fence or wall and allow the runner beans to grow up the netting.

-Runner beans are normally ready for harvesting from about mid July right through to October.
+Runner beans are normally ready for harvesting from about mid-July right through to October.
 Pick the runner beans when they are young.
-It is the texture not the length that lets you know if they are ready.
+It is the texture, not the length that lets you know if they are ready.
 If you can see the beans inside starting to show like small pebbles they are past their best.
-To keep the crop going pick frequently as this will encourage new beans to form and will extended the cropping season.
+To keep the crop going pick frequently as this will encourage new beans to form and will extend the cropping season.
 Almost all varieties freeze well so this cropping frequently will not be a problem.
 Runner beans should be frozen a soon as possible.